offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} custom resource definition` `{bm} /\b(CRD)s?\b//false/true` - A kind that defines another user-defined kind.

- * `{bm} sidecar` - A container within a pod that performs helper tasks for the other more important containers in that pod (e.g. collecting application logs and sending them to a database).
+ * `{bm} sidecar/(sidecar container|sidecar)/i` - A container within a pod that performs helper tasks for the other more important containers in that pod (e.g. collecting application logs and sending them to a database).

+ * `{bm} custom metrics adapter/(custom metrics? adapter)/i` - A pod (or pod replicas) that accesses some other pod's metrics via a shared resource (e.g. shared volume) and places it into Kubernetes via CRDs for the purpose of scaling replicas via an HPA.

 `{bm-ignore} !!([\w\-]+?)!!/i`